 The Heart Transplant Process

 Welcome to University of Wisconsin Hospital and Clinics.
-This handout is designed to help you learn more about having a heart transplant.
+You have been referred to the UW Heart Transplant Program because your heart doctor feels you may need a heart transplant.
+This handout is designed to help you learn more about heart transplant.
 Feel free to write in it and use it as you please.
 Be sure to ask your nurses and doctors any questions that you may have.

 Causes of heart failure